Jean-Poul/HBase-food-facts/README_USE.md

 ##### python3 populate_single.py

-### Tis will run single command for each cell of each row of data set and that takes ages.
+### This will run single command for each cell of each row of data set and that takes ages.
 Ok, not ages, but hours - many of them.